 • provide all learners with an educational experience which promotes healthy competition in supportive environments;

 • improve learners’ confidence, as they gain self-assurance through learning to speak in public.

-The winners attend an Award Ceremony, to receive medals and certificates.
+The winners attend an Award Ceremony, to receive medals and certificates and the winning school in each division: English, Afrikaans and isiXhosa, receive a trophy.
 A floating trophy is awarded to the winning schools for Junior Phase (Grade 1 to Grade 3) and Intersen Phase (Grade 4 to 7).